spikegrobstein/capistrano-mailgun/README.md

 These files live inside the gem in the `lib/templates` directory, so feel free to pull them out, copy into your project and customize.

+By default, `mailgun.notify_of_deploy` sets `mailgun_text_template` to `:default_text` and `mailgun_html_template`
+to `:default_html`, which signals it to use these built-in templates.
+Overriding those variables with absolute paths to your own templates will signal mailgun to use those.
+Setting either variable to `nil` will prevent `mailgun.notify_of_deploy` from using anything for either the text or HTML portion of the email.

 ## Limitations

  * Only supports ERB for templates.
 This should be changed in a future release.
  * Currently requires that ERB templates are on the filesystem.
 Future releases may allow for inline templates.
+ * Support for VCSs other than `:git` is lacking. `Capistrano::Mailgun` has been built with git and Github in mind.
+   If anyone has interest in adding support for other another version control system, that would be great.

 ## Contributing